Search for the pair production of long-lived supersymmetric partners of the tau lepton in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Sources of theoretical uncertainties affecting the signal simulation include the PDFs and missing higher-order corrections.
 The effect of these are estimated from the variation in signal yields from alternate PDF sets~\cite{NNPDF:2014otw, Butterworth:2015oua, NNPDF:2017mvq}, and from independently varying the factorization ($ \mu_{\text{F}} $) and renormalization ($ \mu_{\text{R}} $) scales up and down by a factor of two with the constraint $0.5\leq(\mu_{\text{R}}/\mu_{\text{F}})\leq2$ to account for the uncertainty arising from missing higher-order corrections.
 The \textsc{SysCalc} package~\cite{Kalogeropoulos:2018cke} is used for this purpose.

 The experimental sources affecting the signal include the jet energy scale and jet energy resolution, the effect of unclustered energy in calculating \ptmiss, pileup reweighting, integrated luminosity, and the uncertainty in the modeling of the \ptmiss trigger.
 The last uncertainty is taken to be the difference from unity of the simulation-to-data correction to the trigger efficiency for events with $\ptmiss<250\GeV$, estimated with events selected by a single-muon trigger.
-For events with higher \ptmiss, the statistical uncertainty is used.
+This uncertainty is larger than the statistical uncertainty in the correction factor in this \ptmiss region, and is intended to account for potential mismodeling of the trigger efficiency turn-on curve in simulation.
+For events with higher \ptmiss, \ie in the plateau region of the trigger efficiency, the statistical uncertainty in the correction factor is used.
 The simulation is reweighted to make its pileup vertex distribution identical to that of the data.
 The uncertainty in estimating the number of pileup interactions is estimated by varying the total inelastic cross section by $\pm$4.6\%~\cite{Sirunyan:2018nqx}.
 This is propagated as an uncertainty in the pileup reweighting factor applied to the simulation.
 The uncertainty in the measured integrated luminosity amounts to 1.2, 2.3, and 2.5\% in 2016, 2017, and 2018~\cite{CMS-LUM-17-003, CMS-PAS-LUM-17-004, CMS-PAS-LUM-18-002}, respectively.
 In addition, the uncertainty in the correction factor for the \distau identification efficiency described in Section~\ref{sec:reco_distau}, is also taken into account.

 All sources of systematic uncertainties affecting the signal are considered uncorrelated across data-taking years, except for those from theory and the integrated luminosity uncertainty.
 The theory uncertainties are treated as fully correlated across the years, and the integrated luminosity uncertainty is treated as partially correlated, which results in a value of 1.7\% on combining the years.